-Imagine a world with cleaner air, water and food.
-Doesn’t that sound great?
-The truth is, this could be a reality for our generation, and future generations.
+Imagine a world with cleaner air, water, and food.
+While this may sound like something of a pipe dream, the truth is that it could actually be a reality for both our, and future, generations.

 What is Net Zero?

-Net zero means totally removing the amount of greenhouse gases produces by human activity, such as burning fossil fuels and deforestation.
-Once this is done, other methods will be implemented to eradicate any remaining carbon emissions from the atmosphere.
+Net zero means totally removing the amount of greenhouse gases produced by human activity, such as burning fossil fuels and deforestation.
+Once we have achieved this, we can begin to implement other methods to eradicate any remaining carbon emissions from the atmosphere.

 Net Zero Week

 We’ve certainly got our work cut out if we want to collectively hit the 2050 net zero target, but first and foremost, we need to raise awareness and educate those around us about the associated risks and what we can do to help.
 The recent National Climate Change Conference aimed to do exactly that.

 The event offered an opportunity to hear about the latest policy updates regarding tackling the ongoing climate crisis.
 On the day, experts from across the public sector provided a series of guidance and support measures to help organisations achieve their climate targets and net-zero strategies.

 We live in a society that relies heavily on fossil fuels.
 Whilst the government is working to reverse this by introducing initiatives such as the Green Industrial Revolution programme3, you can make smaller changes to your own lifestyle that can still make a big difference:

 - Walk or take public transport wherever possible